dbrody112/Computer-Architecture-4-bit-CPU/Readme.md

 ![](https://github.com/dbrody112/Computer-Architecture-4-bit-CPU/blob/main/Images/datapath.png?raw=true)

  The datapath is where the bits outside of the opcode are decoded into register 1, register 2, etc. and ALU operations occur.
-The datapath
+The datapath also serves to act as logic for the next instruction.
+If no branching /jumping occurs, since the length of our address bus is 8 bits and the addresses are byte-addressable, then the next instruction is PC + 2.
+If any branching/jumping occurs however the program counter can be traced back or moved forward. (refer to the block diagram).